-Diagnosis and treatment plans for teenage mental health conditions
+Treatment plans for pre-teen and teenage mental health problems and conditions

-As part of the treatment plan, the mental health professional might say your child needs a particular type of treatment or therapy.
-You can understand what a treatment or therapy can do for your child by asking questions and writing things down when you’re with your child’s mental health professional.
+As part of the treatment plan, the mental health professional might say your child needs a particular type of therapy.
+You can understand what a therapy can do for your child by asking questions and writing things down when you’re with your child’s mental health professional.
 It’s also OK to phone afterwards if you want more information.

 Cognitive behaviour therapy

 Cognitive behaviour therapy (CBT) is a structured psychological treatment that recognises that the way we think (cognition) and feel affects the way we behave.